BtrMC/BetterBans/README.md

 # bans
-a ban plugin that uses an api
+minecraft ban plugin that uses an nodejs api to store bans